slub/labe/tools/spindel/README.md

 ## Fetch or FetchMany

 There seems to be not that much difference between one expensive `IN` and many cheap SQL queries in case of sqlite3.
+Keeping the API simple for now, just supporting `Fetch` for single items for now.

 ```python
 In [13]: df.took.describe() # SELECT ..
 WHERE k = ...